 Prior to academia, Sarah worked as a freelance writer and journalist.
 At the height of her career, her work was read by over two million readers each month.
 In addition to writing, she guest lectured at Mohawk College on the writing process, where she instructed continuing education students on the best way to get a story from idea to print.

-Most notably, I spent five years writing for Hamilton’s weekly alternative paper View Magazine, where I contributed articles on political, social and environmental issues.
-In addition to View, my writing was frequently featured in the Kitchener-Waterloo Echo and Pulse Niagara, reaching readers throughout the Golden Horseshoe.
-I also contributed celebrity profiles and media reviews to the nationally published Inside Entertainment.
+Most notably, Sarah spent five years writing for Hamilton’s weekly alternative paper View Magazine, where she contributed articles on political, social and environmental issues.
+In addition to View, her writing was frequently featured in the Kitchener-Waterloo Echo and Pulse Niagara, reaching readers throughout the Golden Horseshoe.
+She also contributed celebrity profiles and media reviews to the nationally published Inside Entertainment.

-Over the years, I interviewed leading academics, award-winning artists, and Canada’s top politicians.
+Over the years, Sarah has interviewed leading academics, award-winning artists, and Canada’s top politicians.
 Some highlights include one-on-one conversations with Federal Green Party leader Elizabeth May, author and technology activist Cory Doctorow, and Grammy Award-winning musician PJ Harvey.
 Her work has covered such diverse topics as the status of women in Canada, the myth of bio-fuels, and gridlock at the upper levels of government.

 Sarah has also written in a professional capacity for corporate and educational organizations.
 Her work facilitated communication between these groups and their existing clientele, potential donors, and audiences at large.
 Some of the projects she’s worked on include newsletters, promotional brochures, fundraising letters, and the production and management of website content.